Anastasia Ndereba

-Anastasia Ndereba is a Kenyan female athlete and marathon runner.
-She was born on September 27, 1974.
-She is the sister of the more renowned athlete and Olympic Medalist Katherine Ndereba.
-Her first recorded professional competition was on November 6, 1999, when she completed the 8 km Senior Women's Cross-country race organised by the KAAA, where she finished 4th in a time of 34 minutes and 32 seconds.
-She debuted as an IAAF athlete officiated by the IAAF in 2001, when she competed in the 3,000 women's B category in Rieti, Italy and emerged 7th with a time of 9 minutes, 12.95 seconds.
+Anastasia Ndereba (born 27 September 1974) is a Kenyan long-distance runner.
+She is the sister of the more renowned athlete and Olympic medalist Catherine Ndereba.

+Her first recorded professional competition was on 6 November 1999, when she completed the 8 km Senior Women's Cross-country race organised by the KAAA, where she finished 4th in a time of 34 minutes and 32 seconds.
+She debuted as an IAAF athlete officiated by the IAAF in 2001, when she competed in the 3,000 women's B category at Rieti Meeting in Rieti, Italy and emerged 7th with a time of 9 minutes, 12.95 seconds.

 In 2003, Anastasia compete and lost against her sister in the 10,000 km KAAA race in Kenya.
-Her sister beat Anastasia by less than a tenth of a second after she clocked 34:35.0 to Anastasia's 34:35.6 in front of a huge crowd in Ruring'u Stadium, in Nyeri Kenya.
+Her sister beat Anastasia by less than a tenth of a second after she clocked 34:35.0 to Anastasia's 34:35.6 in front of a huge crowd in Ruring'u Stadium, in Nyeri, Kenya.

 KAA competitions

 Anastasia Ndereba competed in several KAAA tournaments earlier in her career.
 In 06 Nov 1999, she competed in the 8 kilometer cross-country race, in which she emerged 4th with a time of 34 minutes and 32 seconds.
 This race was organised in Nairobi, Kenya and put her on the forefront to be selected for other competitions.
 On 24 December the same year, she competed in a similar race titled 'KAAA Energiser Crosscountry' in Machakos, Kenya, improving her time by 7 minutes to 27 minutes and 32 seconds.
 However, she placed 5th in this race.
-On 25 Mar 2000, she won her first major competition at the 10 km KAAA Meeting tournament in Nyeri, in which she finished first with a time of 36:06.70, earning her a first opportunity to compete in an international platform in the United States.
+On 25 March 2000, she won her first major competition at the 10 km KAAA Meeting tournament in Nyeri, in which she finished first with a time of 36:06.70, earning her a first opportunity to compete in an international platform in the United States.